 The following California Department of Education (CDE) web pages feature resources on the 2014 English Language Arts/English Language Development Framework (ELA/ELD Framework), curriculum guides, instructional materials for implementing standards for all students, and policy information.

-California Comprehensive State Literacy Plan (DOCX)
+California Comprehensive State Literacy Plan (PDF)

 Aligns and integrates state literacy initiatives, content standards, and state guidance documents to support teachers of students, birth through grade 12.
 The document was created with extensive stakeholder input and fulfills a primary objective of the federal Comprehensive Literacy State Development grant project.